crypticsy/RopeyDVDManagementSystem/README.md

 *"Application development coursework for creating an application to support the administration of renting and distributing DvDs of Ropey DvD's."*

-Of course that's what the project started as, a simple assignment for our last year of undergrad.
+Ofcourse that's what the project started as, a simple assignment for our last year of undergrad.
 But we had no idea that the project was much more than a simple assignment, and that it would be a flurry of late hours, constant pull requests, work division, and, most importantly, a well working team effort.

 </br></br>